Svetolik Dragačevac: Arrest, captivity and death

 The German-language translation of Dragačevac's letter was soon sent from the Office of the Führer to the Sicherheitsdienst (SD), the intelligence wing of the Nazi Party and the Schutzstaffel (SS).
 On 16 May, the SD circulated an internal memorandum denouncing Dragačevac for levelling "the most brutal insults and accusations against the Führer," and further ordering that he be arrested.
 Dragačevac was arrested by the Gestapo on 9 June 1941, more than two months after sending his letter.
 He thus became the first resident of Paraćin to be taken captive by the Germans.
 Following his arrest, Dragačevac was denounced by local Volksdeutsche community leader Jozef Paulus, who had been appointed mayor of Paraćin by the German occupational authorities.

 Dragačevac was taken to Belgrade and interrogated by the Gestapo, who inquired as to whether he was part of an anti-fascist organization and whether he was the letter's sole author.
 He denied being part of any anti-fascist organization and stated that he had written the letter himself.
 Dragačevac attributed his writing of the letter to a combination of Serbian nationalist zeal and excessive alcohol consumption.
 Following his interrogation, the SD and the Sicherheitspolizei (SiPO) recommended that Dragačevac be deported to a concentration camp in the Third Reich.

 On 4 July, Dragačevac arrived at a prison in Graz, where he spent the following six months.
 On 23 January 1942, he arrived at the Mauthausen concentration camp and was assigned prisoner number 3,109.
 He died of peritonitis at Mauthausen on 9 July 1942; his remains were cremated.
 His death went largely unnoticed, save for a telegram sent by the Mauthausen camp administration to the SD and SiPo headquarters in Belgrade requesting that Dragačevac's wife Jelena be informed of his demise.

 Legacy

 Dragačevac and his wife had no children.
 Following World War II, Dragačevac's memory faded into obscurity, but public interest in his unique case was revived in the early 2000s by the rediscovery of his defiant letter to Hitler.
 A Serbian-language documentary chronicling Dragačevac's life, and the circumstances that led to his imprisonment and death, was released in 2013.
 A street in Paraćin also bears his name.
 Dragačevac's letter and its subsequent German-language translation are stored at the Historical Archive of Belgrade.
 In March 2021, Radio Television of Serbia released a documentary about Dragačevac, titled Čovek koji je Hitleru rekao Ne (The Man Who Said "No" to Hitler).
+The scholars Nataša Milićević and Ljubinka Škodrić have described the case of Dragačevac as, "Perhaps the best, and at the same time the most unusual, example of civil servants' anti-German attitude."